Komiko’s Account Insights provides the most effective and concise way to get information regarding an account. Same also exists for opportunities.

 This engagement graph allows you to quickly understand who is who in this account.
 The left hand side lists all people from your company that are engaged with the account.
 The right hand side of the graph shows the people from the accounts.
 The size of the bar indicates the strengths of the engagement.

-The right pane includes a complete timeline of all activities (emails, meetings, attachments, phone calls) that have been exchanged with the account.
+The right pane includes a complete timeline of all activities (emails, meetings, attachments, phone calls, customer service cases, Salesforce tasks) that have been exchanged with the account.

 Advantages over the CRM approach for storing activities